MatthewJamesBoyle/uptime-gobot/readme.md

 One last thing!
 You need to add an env file containing a couple of things.
 An example is included in the repo.

+#Still to do:
+* move logic out of main()
+* add a flag to see if a url is down and only send the webhook once.
+* Add a timer for how long a site is down
+* Add a webhook for if a site goes back up
+* Add tests